cdapio/cdap/cdap-docs/developer-guide/source/tools/index.rst

     Ingesting Data <ingesting-data>
     Authentication Clients <authentication-clients>
-    CDAP Console <cdap-console>

 CDAP comes with a number of tools to make a developer’s life easier.
-These tools help
-with: interacting with applications; ingesting data into CDAP; authenticating clients and fetching access tokens; and the CDAP Console, the browser-based management application that allows you to control, manage and explore a CDAP instance.
+These tools help with interacting with applications, ingesting data into CDAP, authenticating clients, and fetching access tokens.

 .. list-table::
     :widths: 15 60